-An application has been made to the Turkish Capital Markets Board (the "CMB") in its capacity as competent authority under Law No. 2499 of the Republic of Turkey relating to Capital Markets (the "Capital Markets Law") for the registration of the Notes with the CMB and the issuance of the Notes by the Bank outside Turkey.
-The issuance of the Notes was approved by the CMB on 16 February 2012, and the registration certificate relating to the Notes is expected to be obtained from the CMB on or about 22 October 2012.
+An application has been made to the Turkish Capital Markets Board (the "CMB") in its capacity as competent authority under Law No. 6362 of the Republic of Turkey relating to Capital Markets (the "Capital Markets Law") for the approval of the issuance certificate (ihrac belgesi) relating to the Notes with the CMB and the issuance of the Notes by the Issuer outside Turkey.
+The issuance of the Notes was approved by the CMB on 24 January 2013, and the issuance certificate relating to the Notes is expected to be obtained from the CMB on or about 4 February 2013.

-The Notes are expected on issue to be rated BBB- by Fitch Ratings Ltd. ("Fitch") and Baa2 by Moody's Investors Services Limited ("Moody's").
-As at the date of this Offering Memorandum, the sovereign debt of the Republic of Turkey was rated BB+ (stable outlook) by Fitch, Ba1 (positive outlook) by Moody's and BB (stable outlook) by Standard & Poor's Rating Services (together with Fitch and Moody's, the "Rating Agencies").
+The Notes are expected on issue to be rated BBB by Fitch Ratings Ltd. ("Fitch") and Baa2 by Moody's Investors Services Limited ("Moody's").
+As at the date of this Offering Memorandum, the sovereign debt of the Republic of Turkey had a foreign currency rating of BBB- (stable outlook) and a local currency rating of BBB (stable outlook) by Fitch, Ba1 (positive outlook) by Moody's, a foreign currency rating of BB (stable outlook) and a local currency rating of BBB- (stable outlook) by Standard & Poor's Credit Market Services Europe Limited, a division of the McGraw Hill Companies, Inc. (together with Fitch and Moody's, the "Rating Agencies").
 A rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension or withdrawal at any time by the assigning rating organisation.
 As of the date of this Offering Memorandum, each of the Rating Agencies is established in the European Union and registered under Regulation (EU) No 1060/2009, as amended (the "CRA Regulation").
 As such, the Rating Agencies are included in the list of credit rating agencies published by the European Securities and Markets Authority on its website in accordance with the CRA Regulation.